vonpo/chat-application/README.md

 - [x] c.
 How could we setup and run it;
 - [x] d.
 Create a checkbox list of all the features required by this homework and check the ones you were able to accomplish;

+## What has NOT been done.
+- [ ] Support for losing internet connection.
+Ie when user dropped internet connection new messeges won't be pulled.
+To get all message user needs to refresh page.
+- [ ] Pagnination to messages.
+Currently all messages are being fetched.
+Would be nice to get X last messages and load older messages when user scrolls up.

 ## App layout
 App layout set in `main.tsx` file.